Find a Delight in Liking What You Already Have

 Without Inner Conflicts into a New, Likable Life

-Some day, as the world starts awakening, everyone may developed an audacity (if spirituality is too heavy a word) to say to themselves with a smile: "Life is good - because I say so."
+Some day, as the world starts awakening, everyone may develope an audacity (if spirituality is too heavy a word) to say to themselves with a smile: "Life is good---because I say so."

 In the next 4 minutes hear in the video below some precious truisms about appreciating what we already have.